 Plus, thanks to our 30+ capabilities sharing a single database, New Relic Grok can approach a problem from myriad angles.

-We’re currently inviting people to sign up for our free limited preview, which is coming soon.
-While we cannot guarantee specific dates for when you will get access and when features will be available for preview, expect different features to roll out throughout the rest of CY2023.
-Pricing for New Relic Grok will be determined at GA (general availability).
+New Relic Grok is now in preview!
+Customers who request early access to New Relic Grok will be added into the preview on a rolling basis.
+Please note that we cannot guarantee specific dates for when you will get access and when features will be available for preview (expect different features to roll out throughout the rest of CY2023).
+During preview, New Relic Grok is itself free to all participants; final pricing for New Relic Grok will be determined at GA (general availability).

 Grok means “to understand profoundly and intuitively.”
 Coined in 1961, the term grok has been adapted by technologists in a multitude of different ways.
 Grok’s definition makes it the perfect candidate to convey New Relic’s mission to make observability accessible to all, enabling anyone to gain insight into a system’s state by asking straightforward questions.

 New Relic Grok makes observability accessible to all engineers.
 Because New Relic Grok relies on plain language inputs (in more than 50 languages), a user doesn’t need to know how to write a query to gather data for them.